kyrahollenbach/kyrahollenbach.github.io/README.md

-hi my name is Kyra Hollenbach, and I am a junior studying marketing and management
+hi my name is Kyra Hollenbach, and I am a junior studying marketing and management at Lehigh University.
+This page is for my Data Storytelling class.